 Grocery stores against poverty

 Although Luxembourg is known as a rich country, its residents include people affected by poverty.
 And the number of households in precarious situations is constantly increasing.
-The Red Cross “Butteks” provide people affected by poverty with food and everyday products for a financial contribution of about one third of market prices.
+The Red Cross “Butteker” provide people affected by poverty with food and everyday products for a financial contribution of about one third of market prices.

 The objectives of social grocery stores are:

 This initiative allows disadvantaged people to increase their purchasing power while having access to fresh, quality products at lower costs.
 The fact that beneficiaries make a financial contribution follows the logic of respect for human dignity and of empowerment that is dear to the Red Cross.
-Red Cross Butteks are much more than just shops: they are unique spaces to meet and talk, to share information, and for health education.
+Red Cross Butteker are much more than just shops: they are unique spaces to meet and talk, to share information, and for health education.
 Trained employees, with support from dedicated volunteers, provide quality attention in specific spaces set aside for this purpose.

 Social grocery stores first appeared in France at the end of the 1980s and are one of the means used to provide temporary food aid to people in difficult financial situations, or who are socially excluded or especially vulnerable.